COST GUIDES

 Building a conservatory is a great way to add space to your property and bring the outdoors into your home.
 In this guide, we look at the average conservatory cost in the UK to help you plan your budget.

-For the purpose of this guide, we’ve included prices for building a 3.5m x 3.5m conservatory.
+For the purpose of this guide, we’ve included prices for building a conservatory measuring 3.5m x 3.5m.
 If you’re looking to build a smaller or larger conservatory then that will obviously affect the total price you pay.

 How much does a conservatory cost?